conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ## Provider usage

-Once the provider is configured all [currently available](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs) resources can be used in the Terraform definition.
+Once the provider is configured, all the [currently available resources](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs) can be used in the Terraform definition.

 ### Usage example